-Tuition is estimated to be $47,500 for the 2014-2015 academic year.
+Tuition is estimated to be $47,500 for the 2015-2016 academic year.
 This figure is subject to legislative, gubernatorial and UC Hastings Board of Directors action.
-For more information, please visit our LL.M. - Costs page.
+For more information, please visit our LL.M.
+Costs and Scholarships page.

 Estimated living costs including housing, food, personal expenses, books, and transportation will cost about $22,500 for the academic year.

 UC Hastings offers a limited number of scholarships to LL.M. students based on both merit and need.
-If you wish to apply for a scholarship, you will need to answer the optional scholarship application questions on your online LSAC application.
-For more information, please visit our Scholarships and Financial Aid page or contact the Program Coordinator for the Graduate Division at firstname.lastname@example.org.
+If you wish to apply for a scholarship, you will need to answer the scholarship application questions on your online LSAC application.
+For more information, please visit our Scholarships and Financial Aid page or contact the Graduate Division at firstname.lastname@example.org.

 The LL.M. program lasts one academic year from early-August through May.